 If you are someone who tries to buy the most ethical and healthy food you can, you are familiar with non-GMO, organic food.
-You are also probably familiar with the fact that eating meat is bad for the environment.
-However, permaculture food is beyond organic — it actually heals and restores our environment.
-Designing and encouraging permaculture systems, especially while including rotational grazing, are an important long-term solution for many of our current problems, increasing top soil (and thus increasing the ability to sequester carbon; see this article on a new technique for more accurately measuring carbon in soil samples), creating food, restoring trees, increasing the productivity of land, preventing erosion, feeding people, creating surplus to share with others, deepening resilience, and more.
+You are also probably familiar with the fact that industrially-produced meat is bad for the environment.
+However, permaculture food, including meat, is beyond organic — it actually heals and restores our environment.
+Designing and encouraging permaculture systems, especially while including rotational grazing, are an important long-term solution for many of our current problems: increasing top soil (and thus increasing the ability to sequester carbon; see this article on a new technique for more accurately measuring carbon in soil samples), creating food, restoring trees, increasing the productivity of land, preventing erosion, feeding people, creating surplus to share with others, deepening resilience, and more.

 Permaculture is a way of thinking, a way of designing human